joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 As with the reset switch, heat up the previously placed solder and tack the LED in place.
 ![tack led in place](7_tack_led.jpg)

 Then solder the remaining pins.
-You may find the pin with the "L" shape more challenging to solder, and this is due to it being the ground plane which has a large thermal mass.
-If you get a blob of solder stuck to the LED like below, ensure you hold the iron to the PCB for a few seconds before adding solder.
+You may find the pad with the "L" shaped marking more challenging to solder, and this is due to it being the ground plane which has a large thermal mass.
+If you get a blob of solder stuck to the LED like below, ensure you hold the iron to the PCB for a few seconds to heat it up before adding solder.
 ![poor gnd conn](9_poor_led_joint.jpg)

 Here is a video showing the entire process.